<-

 Your call to action

 At a time where hospitality is fighting to survive, simple and highly effective changes brought about by understanding behavioural science could provide you with invaluable uplift.
-And the best way to get started is to simply read our list of biases, choose one or two biases that you think could help you improve or optimise a certain challenge you’re facing, and put them into action!
+And the best way to get started is to choose one or two biases that you think could help you improve or optimise a certain challenge you’re facing, and put them into action!
 Remember, when dealing with people, it’s always a matter of averages and likelihoods (not certainties), so each time you implement something, just watch for the result.
 If it worked, bingo!
 Scale it up.
 If not, no problem, tweak it, or try something else.

 Here’s a good one to get you started; The Von Restorff Effect states that things which stand out and are distinctive are more likely to drive better recall and therefore be top-of-mind.
 This could be transformational for a hospitality business.
 So what could you do right now that’s easy and cheap to make your business more distinctive?
 (I still quite fancy my idea of a compliment button).